WRITTEN BY Kate Meller and Maxine Viertmann

 With regards to apportioning liability, the Building Act 2004 (ACT) only permits apportionment of liability where each defendant was found to be liable.
 In this case, the certifier was the only defendant who was found to be liable, since the other previous defendant (the builder) had settled with the plaintiff before judgment.
 Therefore, apportionment of liability to the builder was not available, and the certifier had to bear all liability for the damage suffered.

-If you need advice or further clarification on the decision, please do not hesitate to contact the Litigation Team.
+If you need advice or further clarification on the decision, please do not hesitate to contact our Litigation & Dispute Resolution team at BAL.